kcwong395/Mahjong-Bingo/README.md

 ## Motivation

-We were exchanging students visiting National Cheng Kung University (or simply NCKU) during Summer Semester in 2018.
+We were exchange students visiting National Cheng Kung University (or simply NCKU) during Summer Semester in 2018.
 Our team was attending a JAVA programming course and was required to complete a project using JAVA programming.

 In a visit to Tainan night market, we observed citizens playing this game.
 We had a deep impression towards this interesting game since we saw no one won any prizes and thus aroused our interest to study this game.